codefellows/seattle-javascript-401d21/back-end/13-object-relational-mapping/README.md

  If your application is depending on doing many of these operations, you may want to consider using other database technologies.

 MongoDB, like many databases, is built on the client-server model.
 A MongoDB Server called a Mongo [Daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) is run as a background task on a host.
-A Client such as a MongoDB Shell or MongoDB Driver can connect to the MongoDB Dameon to run queries.
+A Client such as a MongoDB Shell or MongoDB Driver can connect to the MongoDB Daemon to run queries.
 MongoDB Drivers are libraries that enable developers to make queries from a programing language.

 ## ORMs and ODMs